Carnival World, Book One, Chapters 49-51

 Some sections, crumbling and falling in loose scattered piles, were actually old decaying seashells.
 Forgotten remnants of ancient mollusks, such as snails, clams, and oysters.
 Others may have been found in barnacles, horseshoe crabs and brachiopods.

-Daphne, after depositing her gear on a nearby granite column stump, carefully examined the stray piles of shell.
+Daphne, after depositing her gear on a nearby granite column stump, carefully examined the stray piles of shells.
 Excitedly she chattered to her self as she worked.
 Following a squeal of delight she exclaimed, “Hey!
 Some of these are real; some of them are artwork.
 This conch shell is broken and the inside is rough and knobby like the broken temple column stumps.

 “This fan shell crab appears as if it was once real, and then the living form was turned into marble.”
 Daphne frowned and continued, “You can see the inner formations of this inner portion in startling clarity!
 This pinna nobilis, for example, has not only the shell of that common fan shell crab, but where it is broken down the center, I can clearly see the tubular midgut section.”
-She gasped suddenly, and frowned, as she looked at the distant gurgling fountain.
-“I hope those nymphs and feathered serpents are just sculpture!”

 Bard offered, “I have heard stories of ancient statues of marble that when broken displayed in accurate detail the internal organs.
 And talking about snakes, the myth has possible connections, accurate or conflated, to the Medusa mythologies.”